Erwin Rommel: Reputation as a military commander

-Some historians take issue with Rommel's absence from Normandy on the day of the Allied invasion, 6 June 1944.
-He had left France on 5 June and was at home on the 6th celebrating his wife's birthday.
-(According to Rommel, he planned to proceed to see Hitler the next day to discuss the situation in Normandy).
-Zabecki calls his decision to leave the theatre in view of an imminent invasion "an incredible lapse of command responsibility".
-Lieb remarks that Rommel displayed real mental agility, but the lack of an energetic commander, together with other problems, caused the battle largely not to be conducted in his concept (which is the opposite of the German doctrine), although the result was still better than Geyr's plan.
-Lieb also opines that while his harshest critics (who mostly came from the General Staff) often said that Rommel was overrated or not suitable for higher commands, envy was a big factor here.
+Some historians take issue with Rommel's absence from Normandy on the day of the Allied invasion.
+He left France on 5 June and was home on the 6th celebrating his wife's birthday.
+According to Rommel, he planned to see Hitler the next day to discuss the invasion situation.
+Zabecki calls his decision to leave the theatre in view of imminent invasion "an incredible lapse of command responsibility".
+Lieb remarks that Rommel displayed mental agility, but the lack of an energetic commander, which caused the battle not to be conducted in his way, though the result was still better than Geyr's plan.
+Lieb opines that while his harshest critics often said Rommel was overrated or not suitable for higher commands, envy was a big factor.

 T.L.
-McMahon argues that while Rommel no doubt possessed operational vision, he did not have the strategic resources to effect his operational choices while his forces provided the tactical ability to accomplish his goals, and the German staff and system of staff command were designed for commanders who led from the front, and in some cases he might have chosen the same options as Montgomery (a reputedly strategy-oriented commander) had he been put in the same conditions.
-According to Steven Zaloga, tactical flexibility was a great advantage of the German system, but in the final years of the war, Hitler and his cronies like Himmler and Goering had usurped more and more authority at the strategic level, leaving professionals like Rommel increasing constraints on their actions.
-Martin Blumenson considers Rommel a general with a compelling view of strategy and logistics, which was demonstrated through his many arguments with his superiors over such matters, although Blumenson also thinks that what distinguished Rommel was his boldness, his intuitive feel for the battlefield.(Upon which Schwarzkopf also comments "Rommel had a feel for the battlefield like no other man.")
+McMahon argues that while Rommel no doubt possessed operational vision, he did not have the strategic resources to effect his operational choices.
+While his forces provided the tactical ability to accomplish his goals, the German system was designed for commanders who led from the front, and he might have chosen the same options as Montgomery had he been put in the same conditions.
+Tactical flexibility was an advantage of the German system, but in the final years of the war, Hitler, Himmler and Goering had usurped more authority at the strategic level, leaving professionals like Rommel constrained.
+Martin Blumenson considers Rommel had a compelling view of strategy and logistics, demonstrated through his many arguments with superiors, although Blumenson thinks that what distinguished Rommel was his boldness and intuitive feel for the battlefield.
+Schwarzkopf comments "Rommel had a feel for the battlefield like no other..."